 Call Center Interview Question 13: What is your expected salary?

-Call Center Interview Answer 13: Whatever amount you give to people with my qualifications is fine.
+Call Center Interview Answer 13: Whatever amount you give to people with my qualifications would be fine.

 Explanation to Call Center Interview Question and Answer 13: